Mass surveillance in the United States: Data mining of subpoenaed records

+Law enforcement agencies have expanded their surveillance capabilities through the automated analysis of various personal data in big data analytics which includes predictive policing systems to support investigative and patrol activities.

 The FBI collected nearly all hotel, airline, rental car, gift shop, and casino records in Las Vegas during the last two weeks of 2003.
 The FBI requested all electronic data of hundreds of thousands of people based on a very general lead for the Las Vegas New Year's celebration.
 The Senior VP of The Mirage went on record with PBS' Frontline describing the first time they were requested to help in the mass collection of personal information.

 Surveillance cameras

 Wide-area motion imagery (WAMI), also known as wide-area persistent surveillance, is a form of airborne surveillance system that collects pattern-of-life data by recording motion images of an area larger than a city – in sub-meter resolution.
 This video allows for anyone within the field of regard to be tracked – both live and retroactively, for forensic analysis.
 The use of sophisticated tracking algorithms applied to the WAMI dataset also enables mass automated geo-location tracking of every vehicle and pedestrian.
-WAMI sensors are typically mounted on manned airplanes, drones, blimps and aerostats.
+WAMI sensors are typically mounted on crewed airplanes, drones, blimps and aerostats.
 WAMI is currently in use on the southern border of the US and in the past has been deployed in Baltimore, Dayton, and Compton, California in 2012.
 An aerial motion imagery surveillance system was deployed more narrowly in Lancaster, California starting in 2012.
 WAMI systems such as ARGUS WAMI are capable of live viewing and recording a 68 square mile area with enough detail to view pedestrians and vehicles and generate chronographs.
 These WAMI cameras, such as Gorgon Stare, Angelfire, Hiper Stare, Hawkeye and ARGUS, create airborne video so detailed that pedestrians can be followed across the city through forensic analysis.
 This allows investigators to rewind and playback the movements of anyone within this 68 square mile area for hours, days or even months at a time depending on the airframe the WAMI sensors are mounted on.
 JLENS, a surveillance aerostat scheduled for deployment over the east coast of the US, is a form of WAMI that uses sophisticated radar imaging along with electro-optical WAMI sensors to enable mass geo-location tracking of ground vehicles.